graphql/graphql.github.io/site/learn/BestPractice-Authorization.md

 });
 ```

-Notice that we define “author owns a post" by checking whether the post's authorId field equals the current user’s id.
-This is an implementation detail that should be encapsulated in the business domain layer.
+Notice that we define “author owns a post" by checking whether the post's `authorId` field equals the current user’s `id`.
+Can you spot the problem?
+We would need to duplicate this code for each entry point into the service.
+Then if the authorization logic is not kept perfectly in sync, users could see different data depending on which API they use.
+Yikes!
+We can avoid that by having a [single source of truth](/learn/thinking-in-graphs/#business-logic-layer) for authorization.

 Defining authorization logic inside the resolver is fine when learning GraphQL or prototyping.
-For production, we recommend delegating this kind of decision to the business logic layer.
-Here’s what we mean:
+However, for a production codebase, delegate authorization logic to the business logic layer.
+Here’s an example:

 ```javascript
 //Authorization logic lives inside postRepository